IsraelAlamu/Loan-default-risk-analysis/README.md

 - Power BI (Dashboard & Visualization)
 - Excel / CSV (Raw Data Source)

+## Business Problem
+The company identified a loan default rate higher than target levels.
+Management needed insights into borrower behavior, risk patterns, and loan characteristics causing higher defaults.

+## Key Questions Answered
+- What is the overall loan default rate?
+- Which loan purpose has the highest default rate?
+- How does credit score impact default risk?
+- How does debt-to-income ratio affect defaults?
+- Which loan terms show higher risk?
+- Do higher loan amounts lead to more defaults?

 ## 💻 SQL Analysis

 The SQL queries were used to clean, transform, and analyze loan application data to identify key factors influencing default risk.